protocol/nft-website/docs/tutorial/avax-nft.md

 You'll find this quite useful if you are migrating from Ethereum or other EVM-compatible blockchain and wish to reuse your NFT smart contract.

+## Requirements

+This tutorial assumes you have some familiarity with Javascript, Unix terminal, and Solidity.

 ## Avalanche vs Ethereum

 Unlike Ethereum, Avalanche is a network of multi-blockchains, one of which runs a fork of the Ethereum Virtual Machine (EVM) and is compatible with Ethereum.